apache/yunikorn-site/docs/user_guide/acls.md

 ### Escaping and quotation marks
 ACLs are currently implemented in the queue configuration which uses a yaml file.
-This places some limitations on the how to escape the values.
+This places some limitations on how to escape the values.
 Incorrectly quoted values will cause a yaml parse error or could lead to the incorrect interpretation of the value.

 The following points need to be taken into account: